bobbyowolabi/rowolabi.github.io/_posts/2017-04-21-on-channeling-your-natural-genius-zone.md

 ---
-title: This is second test post.
+title: On Channeling Your Inner Genius
-description: This is the second test post.
+description: This is my first blog post!
+In this post, I use Sam Newsome's concept of one's "Inner Genius" to facilitate motivation for this blog and give praise for various "inner geniuses" I have observed.
+Hopefully this will encourage others and myself in the process.
-header: Test Post 2
+header: On Channeling Your Inner Genius
 ---